Doing Business in Slovenia

 1) Visit the export.gov page on Slovenia to get an overview of economic conditions and opportunities.
 Access the U.S. Commercial Service Market Research Library containing more than 100,000 industry and country-specific market reports, authored by our specialists working in overseas posts.
 Visit the export.gov page on Slovenia to get an overview of economic conditions and opportunities.

 2) Contact your local U.S. Export Assistance Center for advice and support on exporting to Slovenia.
-Contact a Trade Specialist Near You The U.S. Commercial Service has developed a range of services to help U.S. companies find business partners, which the U.S. Embassy can offer to you in Slovenia.
+The U.S. Commercial Service has developed a range of services to help U.S. companies find business partners, which the U.S. Embassy can offer to you in Slovenia.
 Find out more about our most popular programs.

 3) Contact your local Small Business Development Center (SBDCs).
 Starting a business can be a challenge, but there is help for you in your area.
 Small Business Development Centers (SBDCs) are partnerships primarily between the government and colleges/universities administered by the Small Business Administration and aims at giving educational services for small business owners and aspiring entrepreneurs.